awsdocs/amazon-ecs-developer-guide/doc_source/ecs-reverting-account.md

 # Reverting to the default account settings<a name="ecs-reverting-account"></a>

-You can use the new AWS Management Console to revert your account settings to the default\.
+You can use the AWS Management Console to revert your account settings to the default\.

 The **Revert to account default** option is only available when your account settings are no longer the default settings\.